VarunB-17/Conversational-Cooking-Bot/README.md

          * Prolog---> Knowledge Base
          * Google Cloud's DialogFlow -> for cloud services
          * Docker---> developing/running software
-         * HTML-----> structuring the the software on the web This project is split into three parts which are :
+         * HTML-----> structuring the software on the web This project is split into three parts which are :

          * Recipe Instruction